 Great masses of white blooms on silvery gray foliage are the hallmark of the snow in summer plant.
 Failure to form flowers might be related to site conditions, lack of nutrients, or simply poor snow in summer plant care.
 Another common cause of no flowers on snow in summer plant is planting in the incorrect zone.
 This is an alpine plant that thrives in United States Department of Agriculture zones 3 to 7.
 Planting it in tropical to semi-tropical zones will not afford it the chilling period it needs to form blooms.

 Snow in summer plants form broad foliage mounds very quickly.
 They bloom in late spring to early summer, producing a carpet of bright white flowers quickly.
-The narrow leaves are evergreen and the plant will produce a 6-inch tall mat.
+The narrow leaves are evergreen and the plant will produce a 6-inch (15 cm.) tall mat.
 In some climates, the flowers will self-seed if not removed from the plant.
 Fortunately, it takes to shearing or even a high mow to remove spent blooms and neaten the plant.
 When a snow in summer plant isn’t blooming, you may have sheared it at the wrong time.
 Trim plants after blooms or when flowers are just spent to prevent removing the next season’s bloom material.

 To keep your plant happy, install it in the optimum location.
 Snow in summer likes slightly sandy, well-draining soil in full sun.
 It prefers areas with cool summer months and does not like excessive heat.
 It is drought tolerant once established but will grow faster and better with average moisture.
-One thing that will really make the plant unhappy is compact, clay soil which doesn’t drain well.
-This can lead to root rot and could cause a non-flowering snow in summer plant but is more likely to affect foliage first and can even trigger total plant death.
+One thing that will really make the plant unhappy is compact, clay soil that doesn’t drain well.
+This can lead to root rot and could cause a non-flowering snow in summer plant, but it is more likely to affect foliage first and can even trigger total plant death.

-Over time, the centers of the plant will fail to bloom, but division of the plant in early spring or autumn will help produce more compact plants and better blooming.
+Over time, the centers of the plant will fail to bloom, but the division of the plant in early spring or autumn will help produce more compact plants and better blooming.

 Snow in Summer Plant Care